2008-2016 Chrysler Town & Country minivan

 Factory stereo system

 The Town & Country’s base system was an AM/FM/CD/MP3 player with four speakers.
 The next level of trim added speakers in the corner dash.
 The Premium Sound System adds a center channel speaker, rear pillar tweeters and rear side panel subwoofer, along with a main amplifier and dedicated subwoofer amp.
-Optional features, like navigation, Bluetooth® connectivity, satellite radio, and rear seat DVD entertainment pumped up the Town & Country’s entertainment quotient.
+Optional features, like navigation, Bluetooth® connectivity, satellite radio, a rear-view camera, and rear seat DVD entertainment pumped up the Town & Country’s entertainment quotient.

 As you might expect, the rear-seat entertainment system was a very popular option.
 The DVD player is separate from the radio, and is located in the lower dash.
 If your van is equipped with this entertainment system and you’re planning to install an aftermarket stereo, you’ll need to purchase a radio replacement adapter to power the DVD player.